therealchjones/mffer/docs/USAGE.md

 [Marvel Future Fight](http://www.marvelfuturefight.com/) (MFF) is a mobile (iOS & Android) online role-playing game by [Netmarble](https://company.netmarble.com/).
-It's set in the extended [Marvel](https://www.marvel.com/) multiverse and has more than 200 characters to collect and modify with dozens of different resources, and enough game modes to make mastering all of them nigh impossible.
+It's set in the extended [Marvel](https://www.marvel.com/) multiverse, has more than 200 characters to collect and modify with dozens of different resources, and enough game modes to make mastering all of them nigh impossible.